VictuarVi/PoliMi-PhD-Thesis/docs/docs.typ

 #v(1em)

 This chapter is the result of the documentation generated from the source code.
-Since it's not strictly needed to use the template -- most of the functions that are to be used are straightforward -- it's quite barebones.
+Since it's not strictly needed to use the template -- most of the functions are straightforward -- it's quite barebones.

 #set heading(numbering: none)